Cycling at the 2022 Commonwealth Games – Women's team sprint

 The women's team sprint at the 2022 Commonwealth Games was part of the cycling programme, and took place on 29 July 2022.

 Records

-This is the first Commonwealth Games in which the women's team sprint will be contested under the new format of three riders racing 750m, so there is no existing Games record.
+This was the first Commonwealth Games in which the women's team sprint was contested under the new format of three riders racing 750m, so there was no existing Games record.
 The world record is as follows: